Sharing Toolkit: The Avanzando Caminos Study for Latino Cancer Survivors

 Share in E-Newsletters

 San Antonio Latino Cancer Survivors, We Need You!
 Are you a Latino cancer survivor?
 Volunteer for the Avanzando Caminos study at UT Health San Antonio!
 Avanzando Caminos aims to enroll 1,500 Latino cancer survivors in South Texas to help unpack the social, cultural, behavioral, mental, biological, and medical influences on post-cancer life.
 The study, led by Dr. Amelie Ramirez of UT Health San Antonio and Mays Cancer Center, is looking for Latino survivors age 18 or older who have completed primary treatment for breast, colon, kidney, liver, lung, prostate, stomach or cervical cancer.
 Volunteers will participate in seven study visits over five years, each with assessment interviews, and some with blood draws.
 To volunteer for Avanzando Caminos or ask questions, contact Dr. Ramirez’s team at the Institute for Health Promotion Research at UT Health San Antonio at 210-562-6514 or caminos@uthscsa.edu.
 Volunteers are eligible for $50 per visit!
-Find out more at the study website https://salud.to/survivorstudy (English) or https://salud.to/avanzando (Spanish).
+Find out more on the Avanzando Caminos website in (English) or (Spanish).

 Study logo: English | Spanish